 Pilates is not just about “the core” but yet, it is all about the core and the mind-body connection.
 Using a variety of equipment that is often spring-loaded, the exercises are low impact in nature making them safe for most joints throughout the healing process from injury.
 Pilates is designed to build strength, endurance, body awareness, balance and good posture.
 It improves flexibility, joint mobility, and breathing control.
 Exercise quality is the focus rather than quantity.
 And, as you’ll discover, sometimes the lighter the resistance, the more challenging the exercise!

-As Pilates can be incorporated both in the injured and non-injured population, here, at City Sports + Physiotherapy Clinic, we offer Clinical Pilates – which is a physiotherapy based session using specific Pilates exercises to address your needs.
+As Pilates can be incorporated both in the injured and non-injured population, here, at City Sports + Physio Clinic, we offer Traditional Pilates as well as Clinical Pilates.

 Clinical Pilates – Typically done when injured, and/or throughout the healing stages of your injury.
 This can be covered by most extended medical health plans under Physiotherapy.
 It is the client’s responsibility to confirm the details of their insurance parameters.